-Category I: Formal continuing education program that may consist of courses, workshops, and/or institutes.
+Category I: Formal continuing education program that may consist of graduate or post-graduate courses, workshops, and/or institutes, including web-based offerings.
 Credit: 1 credit per hour; minimum 20 credits per two (2) year cycle.
-Category II: Professional and scientific meetings and self-directed continuing education activities that may consist of local, regional, national symposia, colloquia, journal clubs, home study courses, etc. Credit: 1 credit per hour Category III: Exceptional contributions to professional development that may consist of formal lectures or written publications (e.g., teaching a relevant course at the graduate level in an accredited institution, serving as an elected officer on national or international organizations (e.g., ACA, NBCC, AAMFT, or other such similar contributions).
+Category II: Exceptional contributions to professional development that may consist of: a written publication in a peer-reviewed journal, -teaching a relevant, semester-long course in an accredited institution, serving as an elected officer on national or international organizations (e.g., ACA, NBCC, AAMFT).
+Participation by duly appointed members of the Board in regular Board meetings and investigating committee meetings shall be considered acceptable on an hours served basis for Category II credit.
 Credit: 10 credits for each publication or formal lecture 20 credits for national or international contribution.
-Category IV: Working as an "approved supervisor" of a post-graduate clinical mental health counselor or marriage and family therapist for a full academic year.
-Credit: 6 credits per year 6 credits maximum per two (2) year cycle